-- The balancing market is operated close to real-time (after the delivery), and is part of the balancing stage enabling the transmission system operator (TSO) to keep the power grid balanced (generation = consumption). - The complete balancing stage includes: - The regulation market, which allows the TSO to acquire regulating power from voluntary producers/consumers prior to the time of delivery. - The balancing market where the market participants have to cover the costs of their contributions to placing the power system off-balance. - Market operator: TSO (Elia).
+The balancing stage, occurring close to real-time (after delivery), is of critical importance and enables the transmission system operator (TSO) to keep the power grid balanced (generation = consumption) at all times.

+The complete balancing stage includes:

+- The balancing market allows the TSO to acquire regulating power from voluntary producers/consumers prior to the time of delivery. - The imbalance payments where the market participants have to cover the costs of their contributions to placing the power system off-balance.

+Market operator: TSO (Elia).